 Korea - Getting To Know You

-There’s nothing wrong with being taken around, seeing the coast and rugged rural sights.
+I have spent the last 5 days in a silver Lexus zigzagging the ancient Korean countryside.
+I was rolling with the ajummah crew: my mom, my aunt, my great aunt.
+Median age in the vehicle?
+51. Just to preface any further description, I did not ask to be taken on this trip but in There’s nothing wrong with being taken around, seeing the coast and rugged rural sights.
 Some are breathtaking, some educational, most just kind of landscape-y.
 Lots of fishing boats, rice paddies, traditional rooftops, mountains (we’re like Wile E. Coyote, constantly speeding in and out of tunnels that go through these mountains).
 BUT imagine being in a car, in the same room, at the same table all day, every day with three elderly lady relatives who can have wall-to-wall week-long conversation about the relationships of the younger set in our extended family (why so-and-so have broken up, etc) and side dishes (better known as “banchan” around here).

 Considering that they are three life-long practitioners of banchan preparation, I guess there might be a thing or two to discuss.
 But it never ends!
 My mom learns new stuff every day!
 Every meal we have a conversation about kimchi!
 We even made a special stop at a beachside anchovy shop and they raved about the flavour (my mom liked them so much she took a bunch in her hand to snack on, and I did too because I was bored – they were actually pretty good but it’s hard to eat things with faces).